Celeste Johnson

-Celeste Johnson (born 1959 in Chicago, Illinois), also known as Celeste, is an American-born, Italian-based athlete, model, singer and TV host.
+Celeste Johnson (born 1959 in Chicago, Illinois), also known as Celeste, is an American singer, model and former professional long jump athlete.

-Before entering the showbusiness, Johnson was a professional long jump athlete.
-She started her career in show business as a model when she was discovered by producer Claudio Cecchetto in Milan.
+In the 1980s, she achieved fame in Italy as a model and singer after she was discovered by producer Claudio Cecchetto in Milan.
 In 1983 she released her first single, Love & musica.

 In 1984 she was a regular guest on TV shows like Sponsor City (Rete 4 and Premiatissima (Canale 5).
 In 1985 she released her first album, Celeste.
 One of the songs from the album, "Lascia che sia", was released as a single and topped the Italian charts for five weeks.
 The same year Celeste performed at Festivalbar.

 In 1986 she released her second album, Blue.

 In 1987 she recorded "Hot Girl", a duet with Italo disco Star Sabrina Salerno.

 In 1991 she switched to the DDD Label and recorded her fourth album, The Swing of Love.